houstoncardinal/nurse-scribe-swift/ADMIN_DASHBOARD_GUIDE.md

-# 🛡️ NovaCare Admin Dashboard - Complete Guide
+# 🛡️ Raha Admin Dashboard - Complete Guide

 ## Overview
-The NovaCare Admin Dashboard is a comprehensive administrative interface for managing the entire platform.
+The Raha Admin Dashboard is a comprehensive administrative interface for managing the entire platform.
 This guide covers all features, configurations, and best practices.

 ---